Engineering Facilities interview prep.

 - You're designing a new 230/69 kV substation on a 5-acre greenfield site in seismic site class D, wind exposure C, with two 75 MVA transformers + a prefab control house.
 Walk through your civil + structural scope.

-- the firm is consolidating two ageing control centres into a new IBC Risk Category IV operations centre serving 60 operators 24/7.
+- this firm is consolidating two ageing control centres into a new IBC Risk Category IV operations centre serving 60 operators 24/7.
 Walk through your high-level facilities design.

 - A 500 kV substation has been added to your CIP-014 R1 list + a transformer fire last year exposed gaps in fire walls + deluge.
 Walk through your hardening + fire-protection upgrade.